 It is such a beautiful country today.
 But we must understand what it has been through in the past and how the entire country was almost destroyed.
 Try to give yourself at least a few hours to spend here.

-Top tip: Bring some tissues, because you will cry.
-And some water, it’s quite hot in there.
+Top Tip: Bring some tissues, because you will cry.
+And some water, as it’s quite hot in there.

-You will never fully understand the extent the Viet Cong went to in staging secret attacks and remaining hidden until you spend a day at the Cu Chi tunnels near Ho Chi Minh city.
+You will never fully understand the extent the Viet Cong (a.k.a Vietnamese Communists) went to in staging secret attacks and remaining hidden until you spend a day at the Cu Chi Tunnels near Ho Chi Minh City.

-Additionally, you will never fully understand the meaning of claustrophobia until you lower yourself into these tiny underground tunnels and spend a few minutes in the pitch dark crawling through them.
+Additionally, you will never fully understand the meaning of claustrophobia until you lower yourself into these tiny underground tunnels.
+Spending a few minutes in the pitch dark crawling through them is sure to get your adrenaline pumping.

 25. Travel the Mekong Delta in a Traditional Boat

-The best way to see this unique part of Vietnam is to at least do a two-day tour or to stay in a place in the area.
+The best way to see this unique part of Vietnam is to do a two-day tour at the very least or to stay in a place in the area.
 If you choose a one-day trip from Ho Chi Minh City, you risk spending most of the day on a bus.

 Trips through the Mekong Delta usually include traveling on a large ferry to get to the smaller islands.
 Then, traveling by smaller dug-out canoe to meander through the narrow, overgrown canals, similar to the photo above.